 Problem:

 A homeowner in Guildford had been dealing with ongoing leaks from their old felt roof.
 Water was seeping into the house during heavy rain, causing damp patches on the ceiling and damaging the interior.
-The felt covering had worn out over time and was no longer providing the protection the home needed.
+The felt covering had worn out over time and was no longer providing the necessary protection to the home.

 Solution: